In this article, we will explain how you can use a leaderboard widget in your Articulate Storyline or Adobe Captivate learning module.

-Creating leaderboards for your elearning projects is neither hard nor time consuming.
-By following the steps explained in this article, you can easily add a leaderboard to a learning module and start enjoying all benefits this tool has to offer.
+Creating leaderboards for your elearning projects is neither hard nor time-consuming.
+By following the steps explained in this article, you can easily add a leaderboard to a learning module and start enjoying all the benefits this tool has to offer.

 Incorporating a leaderboard in your training allows you to create a friendly competition for the highest score, identify top performers, keep a record of the learners’ scores, and more.